brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 ### Deliverables

-Our goals for the project were to complete:
+We were able to complete:
- - Data preprocessing and feature extraction for at least one biosignal using Compute Canada.
+ - Data preprocessing and feature extraction for at least one biosignal.

-    - [x]  Python scripts
+    - [x]  Python script

-    - [ ]  Job files

  - Visualization of the relationship between the extracted features and the emotion data.

-    - [x]   Python scripts

-    - [x]   Image files included in report/notebook
+    - [x]   Jupyter notebook

+    - [x]   Both interactive and static visualizations

- - Training of a classifier to predict the emotion data using Compute Canada.
+ - Training a classifier to predict the emotion data.

-    - [x]   Python scripts
+    - [x]   Python script

     - [x]   Evaluation of classifier performance

-    - [ ]   Job files
+    - [ ]   Job file

 ### Progress & Results

-We first performed a preprocessing of the biosignals and explored the relationship of extracted features with the affective data, then we evaluated the performance of a number of classifiers.
+We first preprocessed the biosignals and explored the relationship of extracted features with the emotion data, then we evaluated the performance of a number of classifiers.
-We created minimal python scripts that are to be executed on Compute Canada, and which let the user perform the data preprocessing and the classifier evaluation.
+We created a minimal python script that perform the data preprocessing, feature extraction, and the classifier evaluation.

-Achraf performed the preprocessing of the biosignals, visually explored the biosignal data and wrote minimal working version of scripts to be used in Compute Canada.
+Achraf focused on preprocessing the biosignals, visually explored the biosignal data and wrote minimal working version of scripts.
-Danielle focused on the Machine Learning pipeline and the evaluation of many classifiers performance for the affective data on Compute Canada.
+Danielle focused on the machine learning pipeline and the evaluation of classifiers performance for the affective data.

-#### Preprocessing pipeline
+#### Achraf: Preprocessing and feature extraction
-<ins>*Achraf*</ins>

 The preprocessing scripts I wrote were inspired by [Jiaqi1008's repository](https://github.com/Jiaqi1008/Emotion_detection).

-* The DREAMER dataset coming as a .MAT file, I used the library Scipy to load it : it contained EEG data, ECG data, and subjective ratings.
+* The DREAMER dataset coming as a .MAT file, I used the library Scipy to load it: it contained EEG data, ECG data, and subjective ratings.
 * The preprocessing for EEG data consisted of extracting the maximum of the Power Spectrum Density (PSD) for the EEG signals for three bands (theta,alpha,beta), for each of the 14 electrodes used.
 The library Scipy was used for filtering and PSD extraction (Welch's method).
 * The preprocessing for ECG data was done thanks to the library [Neurokit2](https://github.com/neuropsychology/NeuroKit) by first preprocessing the data with the ecg_process() method then by extracting the features with the ecg_intervalrelated() method.
 The features extracted were the Mean Heart Rate and various Heart Rate Variability (HRV) metrics.
-* I tested those preprocessing pipelines on Notebooks first, then wrote a script *DREAMER_main.py* implementing them in order to be used by Danielle for Compute Canada.
+* I tested those preprocessing pipelines on Notebooks first, then wrote a script *DREAMER_main.py* implementing them.
 An output example of the script in a terminal can be found [here](https://github.com/brainhack-school2020/Biosignal-Emotions-BHS-2020/blob/master/Deliverables/ComputeCanadaScriptExample_Preprocessing.png)

-#### Classification performance evaluation
-<ins>*Danielle*</ins>
+#### Danielle: Evaluation of classifiers

-* Affective data : Disgust and Anger versus Calmness
+* Affective data: Disgust and Anger versus Calmness
-* Group k-Fold Cross-Validation using Sklearn: 10
+* Group 10-Fold Cross-Validation using Scikit-learn
 * I explored a number of classifiers [based on a script from the sci-kit learn documentation](https://scikit-learn.org/stable/auto_examples/classification/plot_classifier_comparison.html), inspired by the following Classifiers explored: Nearest Neighbors, Linear SVM, RBF SVM, Gaussian Process, Decision Tree, Random Forest, Neural Net, AdaBoost and Naive Bayes
 * Achraf implemented my Machine Learning pipeline in the *DREAMER_main.py* script, which I later enriched.
-An output example of such a script can be found [here](https://github.com/brainhack-school2020/Biosignal-Emotions-BHS-2020/blob/master/Deliverables/ComputeCanadaScriptExample_Classification.png)

-Our progress and results are presented in Week 3 deliverables below.
+Our progress and results are presented in deliverables below.

 #### Week 3 deliverable: data visualization

 ##### Danielle's Week 3 deliverables
 * [Interactive Figure: "Participant Ratings of Film Clips in Valence-Arousal Space](https://brainhack-school2020.github.io/Biosignal-Emotions-BHS-2020/)
   * [Bonus: a jupyter notebook generating this figure...](https://github.com/brainhack-school2020/Biosignal-Emotions-BHS-2020/blob/master/Deliverables/Week3_Emot_Plot_Danielle.ipynb) written while attempting to follow [PEP8](https://www.python.org/dev/peps/pep-0008/)!
-This was my first time trying to write code following any standard, so feedback is welcome :)
 * [Interactive Figure: "Group 10-Fold Cross Validation with DREAMER data"](https://brainhack-school2020.github.io/Biosignal-Emotions-BHS-2020/DREAMER_group_cross_validation.html)
 * [Interactive Figure: "Score vs. Prediction Runtime for all CV Iterations and Classifiers"](https://brainhack-school2020.github.io/Biosignal-Emotions-BHS-2020/classifier_comparison.html)